What is Markup?

 The Importance of Understanding Markup

 Understanding markup is very important for a business.
-For example, establishing a pricing strategy is one of the most important parts of strategic pricing.
+For example, establishing a good pricing strategy is one of the most important tools a profitable business can have.
 The markup of a good or service must be enough to offset all business expenses and generate a profit.

 The Difference Between Markup and Gross Margin